popskraft/nutcracker/content/hand-cleaner.md

   changefreq: "weekly"

 # SEO metadata
-seoTitleSuffix: "Industrial Strength Hand Soap"
+seoTitleSuffix: "Industrial Hand Cleaner (Soap)"
 seoDescription: >-
   Professional-grade non-solvent hand soap from Nutcracker Pro.
 Tough on grease and grime, gentle on hands.
 Enriched with emollients and conditioners.
 Perfect for automotive and industrial use.